ashdza/physics-sunset/README.md

 An interactive graphical simulation of a physics problem.
 A person views the sunset at two different times depending on whether she is lying down or standing up.
-Given that time difference, estimate the diameter of the earth.
+Identify and understand the relevant variables in ths problem: the time difference, diameter of the earth, height of person, rate of planet rotation, etc.

 ![recording](./recording.gif "Recording")